kblok/ttsync/README.md

 ```

 ### Mapping ###
-Mapping is perhaps the most hard section to configure and requires a deeper analysis.
+Mapping is perhaps the most difficult section to configure and requires a deeper analysis.

 It has three sections:

 1. **userMap**: List of relations between a trelloUser and a tracUser
 2. **statusListMap**: List of relations beetween statusFromTrac and listFromTrello
-3. **actionsMap**: List which tells TTSync which actions has to be performed in trac when a card changes from one list to another.
+3. **actionsMap**: List that tells TTSync which actions have to be performed in Trac when a card changes from one list to another.
 Each item needs the following data:
 	1. **fromList**: List's friendly name where the card was moved from
 	2. **toList**: List's friendly name where the card was moved to
 	3. **actions**: TTSync is prepared to perform more than one action if it is needed.
 Each action should have these properties:
 		1. **name**: The action name (you can find in the trac.ini)
-		2. **operations**: It is a list of fields that it needs to update or that the operation requires (Ex: a change of owner).
-An operation can have this properties:
+		2. **operations**: List of fields that it needs to update or that the operation requires (Ie: a change of owner).
+An operation can have these properties:
 			1. **update**: field to update
 			2. **setCurrentUser** (optional bool): It will set the current user
 			3. **fieldValue** (optional): It will set the **update** field with the value of the **fieldValue** field